Odisha minister murder accused to undergo narco-analysis, polygraph tests in Gujarat | Law-Order

 In a polygraph test, efforts are made to ascertain whether the subject is lying or not by tracking breathing rate, blood pressure, perspiration and heart rate, while the person is asked various questions.

-An official said that the CB along with the accused has already left for Kolkata from where they will fly to Gandhinagar.
+An official said that the crime branch along with the accused has already left for Kolkata from where they will fly to Gandhinagar.

-Earlier, Gopal Das has undergone several other tests conducted by a team of the Central Forensic Science Laboratory, New Delhi.
+Earlier, Gopal Das underwent several other tests conducted by a team of Central Forensic Science Laboratory, New Delhi.

-Meanwhile, Odisha Director General of Police S K Bansal along with Justice J P Das, the retired high court judge who is supervising the investigation, for the first time visited Gandhi Chowk area in Brajrajnagar where Gopal Das shot at the minister.
+Meanwhile, Odisha Director General of Police S K Bansal along with Justice J P Das, the retired high court judge who is supervising the investigation, for the first time, visited Gandhi Chowk area in Brajrajnagar where Gopal Das shot the minister.

-Bansal said, "It will take some more time for completion of the investigation.
-The Crime Branch has been investigating the case under the supervision of Justice JP Das."
-The Crime Branch had on Tuesday recreated the crime scene with the accused at the spot.
+Bansal said, ''It will take some more time for completion of the investigation.
+The crime branch has been investigating the case under the supervision of Justice JP Das."
+The probe team had on Tuesday recreated the crime scene with the accused at the spot.

-Justice Das said, "The CB investigation is on track.
-We are waiting for the psychological test reports."
-On January 29, Gopal Das had fired two rounds from his service revolver at the minister and one bullet pierced his chest.
+Justice Das said, ''The investigation is on track.
+We are waiting for the psychological test reports.''
+On January 29, Gopal Das had fired two rounds from his service revolver, and one bullet pierced the minister's chest.
 He died in a hospital in Bhubaneswar the same day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)